 100 kJ/mol of heat energy will be released if you form these same covalent bonds.

-An outline of the chemical bonds being broken and formed as this reaction takes place are outlined in the diagram below:
+An outline of the covalent bonds being broken and formed as this reaction takes place are outlined in the diagram below:

 This means that there are two basic steps in this chemical reaction: